jonelantha: Blog

 • Replace YOUR_CLOUDFRONT_ARN with the full ARN for your CloudFront distribution.
 This can be found on the summary page of your CloudFront distribution (see Part 1 for details).
 It should have the form arn:aws:cloudfront::############:distribution/##############

-• Click Next: Tags
+• Click Next

-5. On the Review policy screen:
+5. On the Review and create screen:

 • Description: Enter a description if you wish but it's fine to leave this blank